munyite001/munyite001/README.md

 ### 👨‍💻 About Me

 I'm a passionate Software Developer from Nairobi, crafting digital solutions that make a difference.
 With a keen eye for detail and a love for clean code, I transform complex problems into elegant solutions.
-Currently diving deep into advanced web development working as a Fullstack Mobile/Web Developer @ Ndai Africa.
+Currently diving deep into advanced web development and multiplatform mobile development working as a Fullstack Mobile/Web Developer @ Ndai Africa.

 <div align="center">